 The first thing to think about is getting your dog comfortable with the bath itself.
 A lot of dogs link the bath with punishment if they aren’t particularly fond of water, so rather than just throwing them in and getting them wet, take some time to familiarise them with the bath itself.
 Get them to go near it, place them in it and generally keep them calm and relaxed around it by talking to them softly.

-Most of all, give them a treat once they’ve been in or around it, and they should link the bath with a positive experience.
+Most of all, give them a high-quality, tasty treat once they’ve been in or around it, and they should link the bath with a positive experience.
 Once they are comfortable going in the bath, follow these steps:

 - Brush your dog to get rid of matted hair.
 This should make the bath easier, and also stop your drain from getting clogged up with dog hair.

 - This is a good chance to groom your dog in other ways, such as cleaning their ears out with a cotton pad and clipping their nails

 - Prepare a measuring jug of dog shampoo mixed with warm water.
 Never use human shampoo as this can be harmful to a dog’s skin.
 Keep the jug on the side ready for use during the bath.